Georgia • 2026 Tax Year • Updated March 1, 2026

 The Georgia credit can only offset 50% of your total state tax liability in any given year.
 Example: If you generate a $100,000 credit but only owe $20,000 in Georgia taxes, you can only use $10,000 (50% of liability) that year.
 Good news: Unused credits can be carried forward for 5 years.

-What counts as "cost of operation" for the 90% credit?
+What counts as "cost of operation" for the 75% credit?

-The 90% credit applies to the "Cost of Operation," which includes: salaries of caregivers, food, and supplies.
+The 75% credit applies to the "Cost of Operation," which includes: salaries of caregivers, food, and supplies.
 Smart employers "sponsor" these costs at a licensed center (even one they don't own) via contract, rather than simply reimbursing employee tuition.

 Can the Georgia credit be combined with the federal 45F credit?

-Yes, employers can claim both the federal Section 45F credit (40-50%) and the Georgia employer child care credit (90%) in the same year.
-This "stacking" can result in credits exceeding your actual investmentโ€”making child care a profit center rather than a cost center.
+Yes, employers can claim both the federal Section 45F credit (40-50%) and the Georgia employer child care credit (75% operating + 100% property) in the same year, plus the new HB 136 flat-rate subsidy credit.
+This "stacking" can result in credits covering a very large portion of your investment.

 What are the requirements for a qualifying child care facility in Georgia?